Ferratauris/hugo/content/en/posts/Hello World.md

 Want to game on Linux?
 I have been.
 For a long time.

 In short.
 I am an IT fanatic.
-I might not have any qualifications but I have years of hands on experience.
+I might not have any qualifications, but I have years of hands-on experience.

 On this website I will flex my skill, and I will give you the muscle to flex too.